-Gary Patterson: Vice President of Operations and Test DriverSince he founded the company in 1962, Carroll Shelby has surrounded himself with talented people like Ken Miles and Allen Grant who can fill a multitude of roles.
+Gary Patterson: Vice President of Sales and MarketingSince he founded the company in 1962, Carroll Shelby has surrounded himself with talented people like Ken Miles and Allen Grant who can fill a multitude of roles.
 Gary Patterson is one of the people today who handles both business affairs and driving duties.

 In his role as vice president, Gary leads and directs the sales, customer Service operations of at Shelby American.
 Gary also coordinates Mod Center operations, as well as interfaces between production, R&D, marketing, licensing, logistics, events and sales and service.